IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 The other focus is just an empty point in space.

 Newtonian physics makes this happen.
-There is, in fact, an exact analytic solution (i.e., a formula) for the gravitational two-body system (including those with any masses) that you can just write down.
-No other gravitating system has an exact analytic solution.
+There is, in fact, a general exact solution (i.e., a formula) for the gravitational two-body system (including those with any masses) that you can just write down.
+No other gravitating system has an general exact solution.

 We look at Newtonian physics in more detail in section Physics for Orbits (Reading Only) and IAL 5: Newtonian Physics, Gravity, Orbits, Energy, Tides, but we do NOT derive this ELLIPTICAL ORBIT RESULT result which is actually non-trivial---it gave Isaac Newton (1643--1727) a hard time.

 The center of mass is the mass-weighted average position of the two bodies.
-We discuss center of mass above in the section Physics and Inertial Frames.
+We discussed center of mass in file Mechanics file: newtonian_physics.html: Center of Mass.

-See the figure below (local link / general link: orbit_elliptical_equal_mass.html) for a gravitational two-body system with equal-mass bodies.
+See the figure below (local link / general link: orbit_elliptical_explication.html) for gravitational two-body systems with equal and unequal mass bodies.

 Some more features (including